17+ Best Mezcal Brands and Logos

 Del Maguey Logo

-In the 1990s, Ron Cooper, an artist who became a businessman, discovered the old way of making mezcal in Oaxaca, Mexico.
-He liked the unique tastes and the old ways they made it, like crushing agave with stones and distilling it in clay pots.
-So, in 1995, he started Del Maguey Single Village Mezcal to show off these special mezcals made in small batches by local people.
+In the 1990s, Ron Cooper, an artist who later became a businessman, discovered the traditional mezcal-making method in Oaxaca, Mexico.
+He appreciated the unique flavors and the traditional methods used to make it, such as crushing agave with stones and distilling it in clay pots.
+In 1995, he founded Del Maguey Single Village Mezcal to showcase these special mezcals, made in small batches by local producers.

-He began with just three kinds of mezcal from different places in Oaxaca.
-Each one showed off the special taste of its area.
-As the company grew, it added more types and became popular in the United States and other countries.
-People worldwide started to like mezcal for its traditional and handmade qualities.
+He began with just three types of mezcal from different regions of Oaxaca.
+Each showcased the distinctive taste of its region.
+As the company grew, it expanded its product range and became popular in the United States and other countries.
+People worldwide are increasingly appreciating mezcal for its traditional, handmade qualities.

-Even after a big company bought Del Maguey in 2021, it made mezcal the old way, working with many mezcal makers in Oaxaca.
-They stick to using old, earth-friendly methods.
-This has made their mezcal well-known and loved all over.
+Even after a large company acquired Del Maguey in 2021, it continued to produce mezcal the old way, working with many mezcal makers in Oaxaca.
+They stick to using traditional, earth-friendly methods, which have made their mezcal well-known and loved worldwide.

 The logo of Del Maguey, with the words “SINGLE VILLAGE” around “DEL MAGUEY,” shows how much they care about their local community and keeping traditions alive.
 The simple black letters of the logo represent the company’s focus on quality and tradition in making mezcal.